 Small fireworks; application for a permit to set them off

-If you are not in possession of an explosives permit or a certificate of competence and wish to set off fireworks of category F2 outside the New Year's Eve period, you need a permit.
+If you do not have an explosives permit or a certificate of competence and want to set off fireworks of category F2 outside the New Year's Eve period, you need a permit.

-Persons who are not in possession of a permit under explosives law or a certificate of competence and who, as a private person, wish to set off fireworks of category F2 for a special occasion outside the New Year's Eve period (i.e. in the period from 2 January to 30 December) require a permit from the competent local authority.
+Persons who are not in possession of an explosives permit or a certificate of competence and who, as a private individual, wish to set off fireworks of category F2 for a special occasion outside the New Year's Eve period (i.e. in the period from January 2 to December 30) require a permit from the responsible municipality.

-Only in the period from 31 December to 1 January the burning of fireworks of the category F2 does not have to be approved.
+Only in the period from December 31 to January 1, the burning of fireworks of category F2 does not need to be approved.

 There is no entitlement to the granting of an exceptional permit.

 - Minimum age: 18 years

 - consent of the owner of the land plot or the land plot

 - a justified reason to set off fireworks